Nicole Oresme

 Nicole Oresme (/ɔːˈrɛm/; /fr/; 1 January 1325 – 11 July 1382), also known as Nicolas Oresme, Nicholas Oresme, or Nicolas d'Oresme, was a French philosopher of the later Middle Ages.
 He wrote influential works on economics, mathematics, physics, astrology, astronomy, philosophy, and theology.
-He served as Bishop of Lisieux, translated Aristotelian texts for King Charles V of France, and was a prominent scholar of 14th-century Europe.
+He was Bishop of Lisieux, a translator, a counselor of King Charles V of France, and one of the most original thinkers of 14th-century Europe.

 Life

 Nicole Oresme was born c.
 1320–1325 in the village of Allemagne (today's Fleury-sur-Orne) in the vicinity of Caen, Normandy, in the diocese of Bayeux.
-Little is known about his family background, but his attendance at the royally sponsored College of Navarre in Paris, which supported students of modest means, suggests he likely came from a peasant or modest family.
+Practically nothing is known concerning his family.
+The fact that Oresme attended the royally sponsored and subsidised College of Navarre, an institution for students too poor to pay their expenses while studying at the University of Paris, makes it probable that he came from a peasant family.

 Oresme studied the "arts" in Paris, together with Jean Buridan (the so-called founder of the French school of natural philosophy), Albert of Saxony and perhaps Marsilius of Inghen, and there received the Magister Artium.
-By 1342, he was a regent master in arts during debates over William of Ockham's natural philosophy.
+He was already a regent master in arts by 1342, during the crisis over William of Ockham's natural philosophy.

 In 1348, he was a student of theology in Paris.

 In 1356 he received his doctorate and in the same year he became grand master (grand-maître) of the College of Navarre.

 In 1364 he was appointed dean of the Cathedral of Rouen.
-From 1369, at the request of Charles V, he translated Aristotelian works into French, receiving a pension in 1371.
-In 1377, with royal support, he became bishop of Lisieux, where he died in 1382.
+Around 1369, he began a series of translations of Aristotelian works at the request of Charles V, who granted him a pension in 1371 and, with royal support, was appointed bishop of Lisieux in 1377.
+In 1382, he died in Lisieux.